joshir199/Deployment-of-Image-Classification-project-for-Inference/README.md

 ---------------> Flask Server End result
 *****************************************************
-# Model Inference using REST Api POST requests to Web Server
+# Model Inference using REST Api POST requests to FLASK Web Server

 Once the model is already deployed to Web Server for Inference, prediction can be easily done using REST calls with POST request sending image_file and Model Inference Endpoint Uri.